PRACTICE DIRECTION 19B – GROUP LITIGATION

 7 Once a GLO has been made and unless the management court directs otherwise:

-(1) every claim in a case entered on the Group Register will be automatically allocated, or re-allocated (as the case may be), to the multi-track;
+(1) every claim in a case entered on the Group Register will be automatically allocated, or re-allocated, to the multi-track;

 (2) any case management directions that have already been given in any such case otherwise than by the management court will be set aside; and